big-dill/se-group-project/README.md

 # se-group-project

 This project was created for the University of Glasgow Software Development MSc Course.

+Please find the report in `report.pdf`.
+A UML diagram is in `ProjectUML.png`.
+All conversations pertaining to user stories can be found in `Conversations/`

 To run, you must have Java installed on your system.